syccxdr/syccxdr/README.md

 - 🤖  I’m currently learning OS and Kubernetes.

-- ❓ Ask me about anything related to the backend and related technologies.
+- 👨‍🎓Expected to start the Master's journey at HKU, 2024/9. 💻

-- ⚡ I love playing basketball and reading.
+- ⚡love playing basketball and reading.🏀

 <br/>